Parador de Almagro

 Slightly further afield, nature lovers may be interested to know that Almagro serves as an ideal base for visiting the Las Tablas de Daimiel National Park which lies 45km to the north.
 This is a paradise for birds and birdwatchers being strategically located on the migration routes of many species, which stop here along the way.
 There are three official itineraries which can be followed and visitors have the option of exploring on foot, as part of a group in off-road vehicles or even by segway.

 Almagro is also well-placed for heading out into some excellent wine-making country.
 The town of Valdepeñas is located just 35km to the east and it boasts several renowned wineries as well as a wine museum where visitors can sample the best of the local produce.

 Breakfast is served from 7.30 to 11.00 and dinner from 20.30 to 23.00.

 It may be possible to arrive up to 22.30 and still enjoy a meal.

 The Parador de Almagro's restaurant combines tradition and quality with the aromas and flavors of an earthy cuisine.
 Gachas de Almorta, "Duelos y Quebrantos" (typical sweet dessert), cod prepared in the way of La Mancha and "Bizcochada de Almagro" (biscuits) "Tiznao" (cod prepared with vegetables), and "Berenjena de Almagro" (Almagro pickled eggsplant).

-The Parador’s outdoor swimming pool is due to open from early-June 2016 until late-September 2016.
+The Parador’s outdoor swimming pool is due to open from 3rd June until 30th September 2017.